Eligibility and Participation

 Q: I am a graduate student at a university outside of the United States.
 May I submit a paper to the conference?

 A: Yes.
 The conference is open to international students.
-However, please note that our budget for travel reimbursement is limited.
-Depending on the cost of your travel, we may only be able to reimburse a fraction of the expenses.
+Please note that our travel reimbursement budget is limited; depending on the cost of your travel, we may only be able to reimburse a fraction of the expenses.

 Q: I am a receiving a Masters degree but not a PhD.
 May I submit my paper?